Skip to content

 There are loads of benefits to taking out private health insurance when you’re young, including avoiding the Lifetime Health Cover (LHC) loading and taking advantage of Age-Based discounts.

-If you want to avoid the MLS completely at tax time, you’ll need to have an appropriate level of hospital cover for the full financial year (1 July – 30 June).
+If you want to avoid the MLS completely at tax time, you’ll need to have an appropriate level of hospital cover that meets Australian Government requirements for the full financial year (1 July – 30 June).
 If you had hospital cover for only part of the year, you’ll get a partial exemption from the MLS.
 You’ll need to pay the surcharge for any days when you didn’t have hospital cover.
 If you had hospital cover but paused your payments temporarily (for example, while traveling overseas), you won’t be exempt during that time and will have to pay the surcharge for those days.

 That said, it’s never too late to take out private health insurance for peace of mind.